ewei068/pokestar/design.md

 ### Trainer

-* Money: How much money a user has
+* Money: How much money a user has.
+Money will be gained from the following planned methods:
+	* Commands & interactions will give a small amount of money
+	* Level rewards
+	* Releasing Pokemon gives money based off rarity
+	* Daily rewards?
 * Backpack
 	* Pokeballs: Used to draw the gacha at various rates (Common/Rare/Epic/Legendary).
 		* Pokeball: 70/20/9/1